Hiking and walking through Las Alpujarras

 This is a very picturesque route, which passes thrugh some areas of dense and varied vegetation.
 Most striking among this is a large grove of chestnut trees.
 It also passes many ruined and abandoned country houses known as cortijos, and their adjoining terraced farmland.

-Follow the track which starts from this point on th emain road for about 700 metres, and then cross the river by the bridge which is next to the Public recreation area.
-Begin the ascent up a path which zigzags across the slope.
+Follow the track which starts from this point on the main road for about 700 metres, and then cross the river by the bridge which is next to the Public recreation area.
+Begin the ascent uphill by a path which zigzags across the slope.

-A few minutes after beginning to climb, veer towards th left on a path that will take you to a forest trail, which you then follow to the right to continue the route.
-This area offers some excellent view of the three villages of Capileira, Bubion and Pampaneira, with the mountains in the background.
+A few minutes after beginning to ascend, take a path towards left that will take you to a forest trail, which you then follow to the right to continue the route.
+This area offers some excellent view of the three villages of Poqueira Valley: Capileira, Bubion and Pampaneira, with the mountains in the background.

 After about 2 kilometres the path leads to the "Cortijo de Banuelo".
 The descent from here is along a track which lead back to the bridge crossed at the outset.